 Feb.
-6-7 | Various locations in Kennebunk. www.kennebunkmaine.us
+4, various locations in Kennebunk. www.kennebunkmaine.us

 Feb.
-7 | Mt.
+4 | Mt.
 Abram, Greenwood | bethelmaine.com |

 A bluegrass festival in the snow.
 Live bands from 11 a.m. to 11 p.m.
 The festival also includes recreation-class telemark race, demos, lessons and Pro Telemark Skiers USTSA Tele Race.
 Free admission, lift tickets required for demos and lessons.

 10 a.m. to 2 p.m.
 Feb.
-14 | $7 adults, free for members and children under 2 | Gilsland Farm, Falmouth. maineaudubon.org
+18, Gilsland Farm, Falmouth. maineaudubon.org

 Outdoor activities, including scavenger hunt, story walk, snow science station and giant snow shelter.
 Snowshoe rentals, arts and crafts, snowy owls interactive display and more.

 Feb.
-14-15 | Highland Lake and other locations, Bridgton. mainelakeswintercarnival.com
+18, Highland Lake and other locations, Bridgton. mainelakeswintercarnival.com

 Feb.
-19-21 | Old Orchard Street, Old Orchard Beach | www.oob365.com/WinterCarnival.html
+24 & 25.
+Old Orchard Street, Old Orchard Beach. facebook.com

 Feb.
-21 | Shawnee Peak, Bridgton.
+23, Shawnee Peak, Bridgton.
 Free. www.shawneepeak.com

 Feb.
-23 | Aroostook State Park, Presque Isle | www.visitaroostook.com
+25 | Aroostook State Park, Presque Isle | www.visitaroostook.com

 Participate in cross-country skiing, snowshoeing, ice skating, dog sled rides, guided nature walks and more.Event runs 10 a.m. to 3 p.m. with $1.50 fee for adults.